rokicki/type3search/README.md

 I then tried to think of other ways that PDF renderers might determine appropriate font metrics required to do the font extraction.
 Every font is required to have a /FontBBox entry.
-Normally giving the cumulative bounding box of all the characters in a font, this is permitted to be all zeros and dvips takes advantage of this.
+Normally this gives the cumulative bounding box of all the characters in a font.
+But it is permitted to be all zeros, and dvips takes advantage of this.
 But perhaps this matrix was being used by PDF rendering programs for font metrics, and the zero values were throwing off some programs.
 So I modified my test script to calculate and add this information.
 You can follow along with this